ashnik777/BashScripts/README.md

-This is the README file of matrices poject developt by Ashot Nikoghosyan
+This is the README file of bashscript poject developt by Ashot Nikoghosyan

 ## CONTENTS